ncheneweth/iac-resources/README.md

 <div align="center">
   <h2>Resources for software defined infrastructure</h2>
-  tools, frameworks, accelerators, and _learnings_ in infrastructure-as-code and building platforms
+  tools, frameworks, accelerators, and learnings in infrastructure-as-code and building platforms
 </div>
 <br />

 ### you can learn these the hard way, but i don't recommend it

 Saying, "the tools don't matter" means - no tool can overcome a regressive culture or process.
 It does **NOT** mean all tools can deliver equal result.
-Used in a supporting culture and with effective team organization and empowerment, certain tools delivery dramatically better results (velocity, sustainability, reliability, cost).
+Used in a supporting culture and with effective team organization and empowerment, certain tools deliver dramatically better results (velocity, sustainability, reliability, cost).

 _Everything_ is an Architectural concern.

-"Automation" does not mean Infrastructure as Code ("IaC").
+"Automation" is not the same thing as Infrastructure as Code ("IaC").
 IaC is using test-driven development in the continuous integration and delivery of infrastructure.
-Use IaC if you want to delivery infrastructure that is resilient, secure and capable of safe continuous change (change at scale).
+Use IaC if you want to deliver infrastructure that is resilient, secure and capable of safe continuous change (change at scale).

 Architect your infrastructure code in modular, multi-repo, multi-pipeline _Domain_ bounded patterns, striving to maintain loose coupling both between these pipelines and amongst the technologies and capabilities delivered.
 Most rationales for not doing so are nearly always anti-patterns (and expensive).